Methodology

 Users registering with the training service can select their job role and setting type.
 We include in this publication the number of group/school based and childminder settings and a category titled other that includes local authorities, training providers, and childcare centres.
 DfE relies on users selecting this accurately in line with the categories provided.
 The registration data is collected via the service database which is monitored by the digital team within the department.

 When this training programme began in June 2022 it was only available to specific users, invited by DfE.
-Largely these were mentees from the experts and mentors programme, members of the expert advisory group as well as local authority colleagues and specific early years stakeholders we asked to test the service.
-This was a ‘testing’ phase that allowed the department to trial the service with a small group of users and make improvements as a result of their feedback.
-In November 2022, registration opened to all, meaning every practitioner working with children aged 0-4 in early years settings could access the service.
+Largely these were mentees from the experts and mentors programme, members of the Early Years Education Recovery expert advisory group as well as local authority colleagues and specific early years stakeholders we asked to test the service.
+This was a ‘testing’ phase (private beta) that allowed the department to trial the service with a small group of users and make improvements based on their feedback.
+In November 2022, registration opened to all, meaning every practitioner working with children aged 0-4 in early years settings could access the service (as well as anyone else who wished to access it).

 It is possible for practitioners outside of the UK to register for the training, given it is a free and fully accessible service, so it should be noted that a very small number (estimated to be fewer than 20) of the total registrations are international users.